-Catalysis discharge: Smartbiosoildam innovation uses runoff discharge as a media for biological agent's distribution through the inlet/inflow (Biohole) as a centre for the microbial populations distribution with water.
+Catalysis discharge: Smartbiosoildam innovation uses runoff discharge as a media for biological agent's distribution through the inlet/ inflow (Biohole) as a center for the microbial population's distribution with water.
 The runoff discharge calculation as a basis for the Inflow Biosoildam formula requires the following stages:

-- 1. Conducting a rainfall analysis,
+1. conducting a rainfall analysis,

-- 2. Calculating the catchment area, and
+2. calculating the catchment area, and

-- 3. Analyzing the soil/rock layers.
+3. analyzing the soil/rock layers.

-Biosoildam structure can be made with holes in the soil layer without or using water pipes/Reinforced Concrete Pipes (RCP) with perforated layer that will let microbes to spread radially.
+Biosoildam structure can be made with holes in the soil layer without or using water pipes/reinforced concrete pipes (RCP) with perforated layer that will let microbes to spread radially.
 We can calculate the discharge entering Biohole as a function of the catchment characteristic with a rational formula: